Department of Curriculum and Instruction

 In this course, students complete activities to better understand their personal strengths and needs while also exploring workplace preferences.
 Students also engage in career exploration activities to develop understanding of careers that may be a good fit for them.
 This course includes a required workplace internship and is designed for first-semester Vandal QUEST students.
 Graded Pass/Fail.
 Typically Offered: Fall.

 This course focuses on skills necessary to gain and be successful in a job.
 To achieve this, students learn how to prepare for job interviews and have opportunities to practice interview skills.
 Students also work to understand common employer expectations.
-This course includes a required workplace internship.
+This course includes a required workplace internship and is for Vandal QUEST students.
 Graded Pass/Fail.
 Typically Offered: Spring.

 This course is designed to help students better understand their personal circles of support, including an increased understanding of personal and workplace relationships, and includes a required workplace internship.
+This course is for Vandal QUEST students.
 Graded Pass/Fail.
 Typically Offered: Fall.

 Students prepare and publicly deliver a presentation that expands upon each of their previous semester courses.
 This course includes a required workplace internship and is to be taken by Vandal QUEST students in their final semester.
 Graded Pass/Fail.
 Typically Offered: Spring.